 Caprese salads and strawberries were practically made for each other so that was an easy decision.
-Then I looked in my refrigerator and saw some blueberries and realized it was Memorial Day Weekend and BAM! blueberries had to go in there too.
-I could have continued to add more (avocado, nuts or seeds), but I put on the breaks and put flowers in there instead.
+Then I looked in my refrigerator and saw some blueberries so naturally the blueberries had to go in there too.
+I could have continued to add more (things like avocado, nuts, and seeds), but I pumped the breaks and put flowers in there instead.

 FOR THE PESTO

 - 10 oz cherry tomatoes - washed and halved

 - 6 oz fresh blueberries

 - 8 oz fresh whole milk mozzarella pearls - liquid discarded

 - Prepare the farro.
 Rinse the farro with fresh clean water.
 Fill a large saucepan with cold, salted water and bring to a boil.
 Add the farro, stir, and reduce heat to medium low - the farro should be fully immersed in water.
 Cook for 25-30 minutes, or until the farro is cooked through.
 Drain completely and spread the cooked farro in a layer over a piece of parchment paper or over a clean baking sheet.